What’s the Difference Between Home Insurance and Home Warranty Coverage?

 Difference Between Home Insurance and Home Warranty Coverage

-Home warranties and homeowner’s insurance operate on a similar principle, but they otherwise have little in common.
+Home warranties and home insurance both provide financial protection when you have issues, but they otherwise have little in common.
 If you already have insurance, you can purchase a home warranty without worrying about paying for redundant coverage.
-Let’s take a closer look by comparing a typical home warranty vs. home insurance policy.

 • Fire